K-State Ag Profitability Conferences

 End

 Kansas State University is committed to making its services, activities and programs accessible to all participants.
-If you have special requirements due to a physical, vision, or hearing disability, contact Rich Llewelyn, rvl@ksu.edu(link sends e-mail), or Director of Affirmative Action, Kansas State University, (TTY) 785.532.4807.
-K-State Research and Extension is an equal opportunity provider and employer.
+If you have special requirements due to a physical, vision, or hearing disability, contact Rich Llewelyn, rvl@ksu.edu, or Director of Affirmative Action, Kansas State University, (TTY) 785.532.4807.
+K-State Extension is an equal opportunity provider and employer.
 Issued in furtherance of Cooperative Extension Work, Acts of May 8 and June 30,1914, as amended.
-Kansas State University, County Extension Councils, Extension Districts, and United States Department of Agriculture Cooperating, J. Ernie Minton, Director.
+Kansas State University, County Extension Councils, Extension Districts, and United States Department of Agriculture Cooperating, Gregg Hadley, Director of Extension.